karthikziffer/karthikziffer.github.io/_posts/2022-11-25-DiffusionDet-Inference.md

 <br>

-Edit the DEVICE config file Base-DiffusionDet inside the configs folder to add the MODEL.DEVICE as "cpu", since the inference is perfomed on CPU machine without GPU.
+Edit the config file Base-DiffusionDet inside the configs folder to add the MODEL.DEVICE as "cpu", since the inference is perfomed on CPU machine without GPU.
 I only added the line  <mark> DEVICE: "cpu" </mark>.

 <br>